 So many places to visit, so little time!

-In a County of wide open spaces, steeped in culture and history, there are just so many things to do you will find yourself spoilt for choice.
-Whether you have a specific purpose in mind - such as fishing or climbing - or whether you submit to serendipity, there is something for everyone.
+In a County of wide open spaces, steeped in culture and history, there are just so many things to do in Somerset you will find yourself spoilt for choice.

 Somerset is perhaps best known for its attractions, days out, carnivals and festivals such as the world famous event at Glastonbury or the magnificent illuminated carnival in Bridgwater but it also has a calendar full of smaller local celebrations ranging from the arty to the agricultural.